buckeye43210/Larkenheath-HOA-Documents/architectural_design.md

 ##### Downspout/Drainage Hoses

-AUTHORIZED ALTERATION: Drainage hoses must conform to the following:
+AUTHORIZED ALTERATION: Downspout extensions must conform to the following:

-    - Plastic drainage hoses longer than 2 feet must be buried.
+    - Plastic downspout extensions longer than two (2) feet must be buried.

-    - Consideration should be given to minimize the visual impact of all plastic drainage hoses.
+    - Consideration should be given to minimize the visual impact of all plastic downspout extensions.

 ##### Driveway Resurfacing/Maintenance